MariaMsu/red_black_parallel/README.md

-# a Parallel Version of the Program for the Red-Black2D Task
+# Parallel Version of the Program for the Red-Black2D Task
 course "Supercomputers and Parallel Data Processing"

 ## OpenMP version